Fort Bend Sewer Scope Inspection | Sugar Land TX | Imperial Pro

 Before you own the problem.

 A sewer scope inspection inserts a high-definition waterproof camera into the lateral sewer line, the privately owned pipe that runs from the house, near the foundation, and connects to the city main, HOA tap, or septic tank.
-The camera transmits live video so the inspector can document exactly what's happening underground in real time.
+The camera transmits live video so the inspector documents exactly what's happening underground in real time.

 The lateral line is entirely your responsibility.
 Not the city's, not the HOA's, not the seller's warranty.
 Once you close, any defect in that line is yours to repair.
 A sewer scope before closing is the only way to know what you're buying.